-Five Mile in Middle Bidwell Park is a transitional area between the urban atmosphere of Lower Park and the more rugged Upper Park.
-Here is where Big Chico Creek exits the Sierra Foothills and enters the Sacramento Valley.
+Five Mile Recreation Area in Middle Bidwell Park is a transitional area between the urban atmosphere of Lower Park and the more rugged Upper Park.
+This is where Big Chico Creek exits the Sierra Foothills and enters the Sacramento Valley.
 Being wider, shallower, and calmer than swimming areas further upstream, Five Mile is a wonderful place for families to splash around while remaining close to restrooms and picnic areas.
 It’s a beautiful area too, with a picturesque pedestrian bridge and a mature riparian woodland providing lots of shade.
 Visitors to Five Mile are also within walking distance to Hooker Oak Park, complete with two playgrounds and ball fields.

 Once you’re there, you’ll find out why Bear Hole is one of the most talked about features of Bidwell Park.
 Deep, sparkling pools connected by rushing chutes of water are surrounded by a natural rocky playground.
 The smooth basalt drenched in full sun is also a great spot to catch some rays.
 Just upstream of Bear Hole is the old diversion dam where additional pools can be found.
 Note that water currents in this area can be strong, especially in the winter and spring.
 Stay safe during your visit!